-Age Requirement None Service Requirement None, die while in active service Amount Same as above, except 50% minimum benefit.
-Post-retirement death benefit: Lump - sum benefit 100% of employee contributions, with interest, less benefits paid (if dependent's benefit is not paid).
+Service Requirement None, die while in active service

+Same as above, except 50% minimum benefit.
+Amount

+Post-retirement death benefit:

+100% of employee contributions, with interest, less benefits paid (if dependent's Lump - sum benefit benefit is not paid).

 Dependent's benefit 75% of the pension the employee was receiving with a minimum guarantee of the employee contributions with interest.

 Employee contributions: 8% of regular compensation.
 No contributions are required after 30 years of plan participation.
 Interest on employee contributions was credited at 4.00% per year prior to July 1, 2015.
 For the 2015 plan year, interest on employee contributions is credited at 0%.
-Effective July 1, 2016, the contributions are credited at 120% of the Federal Mid-Term rate as of July.
-Cost-of-Living: Police Plan only: 2% per year for participants retiring after January 1, 2000.
+Effective July 1, 2016, the contributions are credited at 120% of the Federal becoming vested will only receive interest on their contributions through their date of termination.

+Mid-Term rate as of July.

+Employees who terminate after becoming vested will receive interest on their contributions through their retirement date.
+Employees who terminate before

+Cost-of-Living: Police: 2% annual COLA for retirements prior to January 1, 1991.
+1% annual COLA for retirements between January 1, 1991 and December 31, 1999.
+2% per year for participants retiring on or after January 1, 2000.
 The first increase is paid in the fifth year of retirement.
-Fire Plan only: 1% annual increase beginning in the fifth year of retirement, increasing to 2% annually beginning in the 9th year of retirement for participants retiring after July 1, 2005.
-Retirees and beneficiaries who retired prior to January 1, 1991 receive a 2% annual Both Fire and Police: cost-of-living increase each year.
-Retirees and beneficiaries who retired on or after January 1, 1991 but prior to January 1, 2002 receive a 1% annual cost-of-living increase each year.
-(The 2% Police COLA supersedes the 1% for retirees and beneficiaries who retired in 2000 or 2001.)
+Fire: 2% annual COLA for retirements prior to January 1, 1991.
+1% annual COLA for retirements between January 1, 1991 and June 30, 2005.
+1% annual increase beginning in the fifth year of retirement, increasing to 2% annually beginning in the 9 th year of retirement for participants retiring on or after July 1, 2005.
+Participation: New employees under age 45 are required to participate in the Plan within three months of employment.

-Dependent's benefit - Service connected:

-Police and Fire Employees continued Participation: New employees under age 45 are required to participate in the Plan within three months of employment.
 New employees over age 45 are not required to participate, but must elect to do so within two years of their date of hire.
-Plan Changes: The crediting rate on employee contributions was changed to 0% for the 2015-2016 plan year and 120% of the July Federal Mid-Term rate for the 2016-2017 and later plan years.

-8345437v1/00758.001
+Plan Changes: The window of eligibility for the 1% COLA for Fire Plan retirees and beneficiaries was extended from those retiring between January 1, 1991 through January 2, 2002 t those retiring between January 1, 1991 through July 1, 2005.